|

 He sent an order to

-uniform gets a bottle of Coca Cola for 5 cents wherever he is and
+gets a bottle of Coca Cola for 5 cents wherever he is and whatever

-it so popular?
 Because the water was disgusting.
-The army kept it clean by
+The army kept it clean by adding

 worse.